 Below are summaries of recently reported settlements and verdicts in malpractice cases involving infant HIE.
 Every case is unique, and these summaries are provided for comparative purposes only.

 - ZIOLKOWSKI v.
 ESCOBAR (2018 – Pennsylvania) – $7.2 million settlement: When a baby was born he needed emergency respiratory assistance but none of the doctors present in the delivery room were qualified in neonatal intubation techniques.
 The result was an 8-min delay before intubation, which interrupted blood and oxygen to the baby’s brain.
 The baby was diagnosed with HIE causing severe cerebral palsy.
 Just prior to trial parties agreed to settle for $7.2 million.

 - DOE v.
 DEFENDANT HOSPITAL (2017 – Massachusetts) – $2.1 million settlement: Plaintiff alleged that doctors and hospital staff failed to properly monitor during the administration of Pitocin and did not realize that drug caused placental abruption.
 As a result, the baby suffered brain damage from hypoxic-ischemic encephalopathy.
 The case was settled for $2.1 million prior to trial.

 - DOE v.
 AAA Corp.
 (2017 – Michigan) – $8 million settlement: Another case alleging negligent use of Pitocin to induce labor resulting in HIE.
 Plaintiff also alleged that doctors were negligent in their initial response to HIE after birth.
-HIE resulting in permanent disabilities to the entire left side of child’s body.
+HIE resulting in permanent disabilities to the entire left side of the child’s body.

 These are just a few cases.
-But there is no question that the settlement value of HIE case can be in the tens of millions of dollars.
+But the settlement value of HIE case can be in the tens of millions of dollars.
 The calculus for determining the settlement value focuses on how severe the negligence was and how much future care the child will need.

 Contact HIE Malpractice Lawyers at Miller & Zois

 If you have a child born with HIE that may have resulted from medical negligence, contact the birth injury lawyers at Miller & Zois.
 We can investigate your case and determine whether you have a valid malpractice claim.
 Call us at 1.800.553.8082 or submit a request for a free consultation.